-(See also application for a battery storage facility at Staples Shopping Center.)
+(See also application for a battery storage facility at Staples Shopping Center and proposed legislation regulating this type of facility.)

 Planning Board, 9-23-2019